 Onions: I’ve heard home cooks (ahem, New Jersey) say that guacamole should only be made with red onions.
 I'm not sure where this comes from - I never saw red onions in guacamole growing up in Arizona, and can’t recall seeing any red onions in my guac on my recent trip to Mexico.
 That said, I do think they’re pretty, so if you’d like to use them, feel free!

 I’ve also heard fancy-pants chefs (ahem, Rick Bayless) encourage you to rinse your onions in cold water before adding them.
 Apparently, this will tame the bite (or something).
 I'm certainly not going to pick a fight with Rick Bayless (!), but I'm here to tell you I have never done this.
 Ever.
 For one thing, wet onions are going to add lots of water to my guacamole, which I absolutely do not want.
 For another, the onions in guacamole are completely ensconced and immersed in creamy avocado goodness.
-I have never noticed any unpleasant onion "bite" in my guacamole, and I've never had a single complaint.
+I have never noticed any unpleasant onion "bite" in my guacamole, and my guests gobble it up.

 I've called for white onions here because I think that's traditional, but for some reason, my local Whole Foods never has white onions!
 (Why???)
 So I regularly make this with yellow Spanish onions, and again, in the midst of all that guacamole, onions are indistinguishable.
 So use whatever you have access to - as long as it's not Vidalia or some other sweet onion!